13 Best Places to Sell Your Jewelry Online

 You can sell loose diamonds, diamond jewelry, luxury and estate jewelry, and luxury watches on WP Diamonds.
 To start the process with WP Diamonds, fill out the jewelry information form to the best of your ability.
 For diamond jewelry, the form asks for the size and shape of the largest stone in the setting.
 Once you have provided as much information as you can about the piece, WP Diamonds gives you a price range to consider.

 Cash for Gold USA accepts any items containing gold, silver, or platinum, and that includes household goods like silverware.
 You can even send in broken jewelry since the valuation depends on the material’s weight and purity.
-You can also sell diamonds to them.
+You can also sell diamonds to this company.

-Cash for Gold USA provides prepaid shipping SAFEPAKs to safely ship your items to them.
+Cash for Gold USA provides prepaid shipping SAFEPAKs to safely ship your items.
 Cash for Gold USA will appraise your items and provide a valuation.
 You can accept the settlement check or reject the offer within 10 business days.
 If you reject the offer, your items are returned to you.

 Tradesy is an online marketplace for designer goods.
 The process to sell is simple.
 First, take a photograph of your item.
 If necessary, Tradesy will edit the photo to make it more appealing.
 Then you can list your item for sale.